juancastillo0/vegranu/content/auxiliary_ingredients/milks_yogurts.md

 ## Tips

 - Sunflower seed are a cost effective way to introduce some fat and variety in texture and nutrition
-- Chia and Flax are great for a thicker texture and  they contain a high omega-3 and fiber content
+- Chia and Flax are great for a thicker texture and  they contain a high omega-3 and fiber content.
+You can also use corn meal or equivalent to increase the thickness
 - You can find some beautiful glass bottles for fridge storage
 - A multi-functional pot which then can be used for making yogurt